img-responsive

 Competition Tracks

-Track #1: Robust Driving with Language
+Track #1: Driving with Language

 This track challenges participants to develop vision-language models that enhance the robustness of autonomous driving systems under real-world conditions, including sensor corruptions and environmental noises.